D1373D/TitanfallBurnCardSelectorR1Delta/README.md

 Assemble your burn card deck outside the game without needing to gamble with packs.
 Supports customisable loadouts.

-BUILT AS A WINFORMS APP FOR R1DELTA 2.2.1
+BUILT AS A WINFORMS APP FOR R1DELTA 2.2.1(WINDOWS ONLY)

 If you encounter issues contact me on discord:dogmeat137